linux-wizzard/clock-multimedia/README.md

 # Clock-multimedia
 Widget for displaying basic info about current date and music or video which is played.
+Please install Conky first, without it it will not work.

 ## Installation
 Script in ~/.conky creates folder with name clock-multimedia and copy there inner files.
 It replaces ~/.conkyrc file with clock-multimedia.
 For simple run, make installation script executable.